pmcharrison/psynet-mirror/docs/timeline.rst

 ::

-    from dlgr_utils.timeline import ReactivePage
+    from dlgr_utils.timeline import PageMaker

-    ReactivePage(
+    PageMaker(
         lambda participant: InfoPage(f"You answered {participant.answer}.),
         time_allotted=5
     )

-See :ref:`ReactivePage` documentation for more details.
+See :ref:`PageMaker` documentation for more details.

 Code blocks
 -----------

 Code blocks define code that is executed in between pages.
-They are defined in a similar way to reactive pages, except they don't return an input.
+They are defined in a similar way to page makers, except they don't return an input.
 For example:

 ::